CLSherrod/clsherrod.github.io/_posts/2011-08-18-does-money-make-you-happy.md

   - meaning
 permalink: /does-money-make-you-happy/
 ---
-People that don't have money think that more money will bring them happiness.
+People who don't have money think that more money will bring them happiness.

 It doesn't.